No-Deductible Health Insurance: What You Need To Know

 • When you have a plan with a deductible, you'll usually have higher medical costs at the beginning of the plan, until you reach the deductible.

-Your plan's deductible also affects how much you'll pay for both the plan and medical care.
+Your plan's deductible also affects the monthly rate you pay for coverage.
 Here are the costs you can expect with a no-deductible plan.

 • Higher monthly rates: You'll pay more each month for a no-deductible plan to get coverage that begins right away.

-• Ongoing medical costs: You'll pay part of the cost for each medical service or prescription, which is called either a copay or coinsurance with a copay being a flat fee and a coinsurance being a percentage of the bill.
+• Ongoing medical costs: While your medical care will be cheaper overall with a no-deductible plan, you'll still pay part of your health care bills.
+You'll pay some of the cost for each medical service or prescription, which is called either a copay or coinsurance, with a copay being a flat fee and a coinsurance being a percentage of the bill.
 Your medical and prescription costs also won't be more than the plan's out-of-pocket maximum.
 After you reach this amount, insurance will pay the full amount of your medical bills.

-• Care that's not covered by your plan: With all plans, you'll pay the full cost of any medical care that's excluded from your plan.
-For example, your plan may not cover dental, alternative treatments such as acupuncture, Lasik, or medical care from an out of network doctor or hospital.
+• Care that's not covered by your plan: With all plans, you'll pay the full cost of any medical care that's not covered.
+For example, your plan may not cover dental, alternative treatments such as acupuncture, Lasik, or medical care from an out-of-network doctor or hospital.

 Comparing no-deductible plans of different tiers

-A no-deductible Bronze plan is nearly half the price of a no-deductible Platinum plan.
+A no-deductible Bronze plan costs $879 less per month than a no-deductible Platinum plan.

-• Example of a copay difference: A medical test could cost $200 with no deductible Bronze plan. but the same test might cost $75 with a no-deductible Platinum plan.
+• Example of copays: A medical test could cost $200 with a no-deductible Bronze plan.
+But the same test might cost $75 with a no-deductible Platinum plan.

-• Example of an out-of-pocket max difference: A Platinum plan could cap your costs at about $4,039 and pay the rest of your bills after you reach that amount.
-But with a Bronze plan, you might have to spend about $9,200, on average, before hitting that cap.
+• Example of out-of-pocket maximums: A no-deductible Platinum plan caps your medical costs at about $4,095 each year and pays the rest of your bills after you reach that amount.
+But with a no-deductible Bronze plan, you could spend up to $10,568, on average, before hitting that cap.

 Coverage with no-deductible insurance plans